 We here in Santa Cruz County are very accustomed to NIMBY-ism (Not In My Back Yard) when it comes to things like big-box retailers and high-density housing projects.
 It was very interesting to read, though, about how there is local opposition to improving a county park (Floral Park) in Pleasure Point.

 To me, it’s one thing to fight against putting a Home Depot in the Lower West Side of the city of Santa Cruz.
 That, I can understand, because traffic down there really is very congested.
 I’m less certain about the fight against higher-densitty housing: in a society built on never-ending growth, higher density housing is the only logical way forward for Santa Cruz County.
-We don’t truly have the luxury of burying our heads in the sand and saying “Nope, not gonna do it” – we’ve already tried that, and look where it has gotten us (checked the price of housing in Santa Cruz lately?
+We don’t truly have the luxury of burying our heads in the sand and saying “Nope, not gonna do it” – we’ve already tried that, and look where it has gotten us (seen my newsletter lately?
 You see my point).